WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

 A Single Board Computer (SBC) is a computer where all the components are placed on one Printed Circuit Board (PCB).
-This report provides an overview of the relevant SBCs available on the market today and discusses the market today and discusses the important hardware components and available software tools.
-Since there are hundreds of types of SBCs exist for a very wide range of applications and it is impossible to discuss all of them, this report will relies on major overarching ecosystems to define groups of SBCs.
-Thus, a general explanation of existing edge computing ecosystems with SBCs and their specific characteristics.
-Furthermore, the SBCs in the chosen ecosystems are, Whenever possible, compared based on hardware specifications and specifications and performance in benchmarks for specific Machine Learning based computational tasks.
-The starting point will be existing standardized benchmarks.
+This report provides an overview of the relevant SBCs available on the market today and discusses the important hardware components and available software tools.
+Since there are hundreds of types of SBCs in existance for a very wide range of applications, it is impossible to discuss all of them.
+Hence this report relies on the major overarching ecosystems to define groups of SBCs and will give a general explanation of existing edge computing ecosystems with SBCs and their specific characteristics.
+Furthermore, the SBCs in the chosen ecosystems are, whenever possible, compared based on hardware specifications and performance in benchmarks for specific Machine Learning based computational tasks, where the starting point will be existing standardized benchmarks.